 What is strategic planning?

-What does it generally include?
+What does a strategic plan include?

 - A company description

-- Your mission, vision and value statements
+- Mission, vision and value statements

 It's not a business plan